BUZZARDGTA/Better_Obj-ESP-2Take1-lua/README.md

 This is a script originally created from `anonymouspleb`, but here is what I've added/improved to it:
 - Added a lot of new object ESPs (and will continue doing so as far as I'm playing GTA V).
 - Added coloration to objects by type.
+- Added support for multiple object hashes.
+(The ESP will dynamically blink every second to the next one.)
+- Added Setting "Load Settings"
+- Added Setting "IPL Precision" (This setting hides objects that should only be visible in their designated IPL locations, like the "Buried Stash" in Cayo Perico.
+It ensures that ESP only displays these objects in their intended IPL locations.)
+- Added To keep things organized, I’ve created subfolders for each type of ESP.
+Now, all ESP options are neatly arranged in their respective directories.
 - Moved `Settings.ini` file to the right location. (script's folder)
 - Reduced source code (removed all hard-codded default colorisations, and maybe more that I've forgot about).
 - Improved source code now uses named hashes instead of hex hashes.
 That's way cleaner and easier to read/maintain like that.